Quantum electrodynamical formulation of photochemical acid generation and its implications on optical lithography: Quantum-mechanical formulation of acid generation

-The dynamical system of $A_{\mu}$ represented by \cref{eq:actionOfA} is a constrained system due to the existence of the gauge symmetry in \cref{eq:gaugeTr}.
-Consequently, only $A_{m}$ ($m = 1,2,3$) are dynamical, and we have to choose an appropriate gauge to exhaust the gauge freedom.
-Here we choose the Coulomb gauge
+The dynamical system of $A_{\mu}$ represented by \eqref{eq:actionOfA} is a constrained system owing to the gauge symmetry in \eqref{eq:gaugeTr}.
+Consequently, only $A_{m}$ ($m = 1,2,3$) are dynamical, and we have to choose an appropriate gauge to exhaust gauge freedom.
+Here, we choose the Coulomb gauge